Alexei Papin: Boxing career

 Papin was scheduled to face Vaclav Pejsar on April 2, 2021, at the Soviet Wings Sport Palace in Moscow, Russia, in a stay-busy fight.
 He made quick work of his journeyman opponent, and won by a first-round knockout.
 Pejsar was knocked down with a right overhand midway through the round, but was able to make it up before the eight count was finished.
 He was unable to mount any proper defense however, and was knocked out at the 2:10 minute mark of the round.

 Papin was booked to face the one-time WBO world cruiserweight title challenger Dilan Prašović on May 27, 2022, at the Avangard Ice Hockey Academy in Omsk, Russia.
 He won the fight by a second-round stoppage, knocking Prašović down five times before the referee stopped the bout.
 Papin faced Damir Beljo on October 29, 2022, in his second bout of the year.
 He won the fight by a second-round knockout.

+Papin faced the undefeated Soslan Asbarov on October 28, 2023, following a year-long absence from the sport.
+Despite entering the bout as a favorite, Papin lost the contest by way of unanimous decision.
+The three ringside officials awarded Asbarov scorecards of 96–93, 99–90 and 98–91.

+Papin was expected to face Austine Nnamdi for the vacant EBP Cruiserweight title on March 8, 2024.
+Nnamdi was unable to fly to Russia due to problems with documents and was replaced by Igor Vilchitskiy, who stepped in on a day's notice.
+Papin captured the vacant championship by way of a fifth-round knockout.

+On December 13, 2024, Papin faced Greg Hardy in Russia and won by knockout in the third round.